habogay/spring-boot-docker-gcb/README.md

 ```

 ## Step 5:
 Check docker works or not on a browser: http://localhost:9999/ .
-9999 is the porthat you configured.
+9999 is the port that you configured.